 - Flu-like symptoms: These can include body aches, fatigue, chills, and a general feeling of being unwell.

-- Seizures: Particularly in individuals with a history of epilepsy or seizures, withdrawal can sometimes trigger seizures.
+- Seizures: Particularly in individuals with a history of epilepsy or seizures, gabapentin withdrawal can sometimes trigger seizures.

 - Mood changes: This can range from irritability and agitation to depression or mood swings.